 Kate: Well, after graduating I went to work as an architectural-interior designer for hotel groups, restaurants, bars and architecture firms across the UK.
 In 2003, I took the decision to start my own design practice and founded OCCA Design.
 As a studio, we’ve always dared to be disruptive in the industry.
 This means we’ve continually evolved the business, so my role is all about leading that business growth and development, building an amazing team and ensuring our services are invaluable to our client’s projects.

 What's your personal design style and what inspires your design?

-In what way is OCCA different to other architectural and interior design studios?
+You talk about the OCCA difference - in what way is OCCA different to other design studios?